Carbon fiber pool cues are supposed to cost $300+. The Predator REVO shaft alone runs $400-500.

 The verdict

-The Collapsar CXL500 shouldn’t exist at $85.
-Carbon fiber cues at this price are like finding a $50 flight to Europe — the economics don’t quite make sense, but you’d be stupid not to take advantage of it.
+The Collapsar CXL500 shouldn’t exist at ~$120.
+Carbon fiber cues at this price undercut every established brand by $200+.
+The economics don’t quite make sense, but the cue works.

 If you play in any environment where humidity or temperature varies, this cue removes warping from your list of worries.
-If you want low-deflection properties without the engineered-maple price tag, the carbon fiber delivers.
-If you’re curious about carbon fiber but not ready to spend $200+, this is the lowest-risk way to try it.
+If you want low-deflection properties without spending $300+ on a Cuetec Cynergy or Predator REVO, the carbon fiber delivers.
+If you’re curious about carbon fiber and not ready for a premium commitment, this is the lowest-risk way to try it.

 Our readers bought 17 of these without us ever recommending them.
 Now we are.